MBA without Work Experience

-But if you are hard stick on the MBA then you can apply at certain schools which offer MBA without work experience.
+But if you are hard stuck on the MBA, then you can apply at certain schools which offer MBA without work experience.

 Usually, MBA schools have the following eligibility criteria